French Passport Photo Requirements 2026: France 35x45, No White Background

 - Expression: neutral, mouth closed, face fully visible.

 That checklist is the fastest answer to searches for French passport photo requirements 2026.
-The outer size matters, but the real French rejection risks are the no-white background rule, the ANTS submission path, and whether the final photo matches the exact passport route rather than a generic EU identity-photo assumption.
+The outer size matters, but the real French rejection risks are the no-white background rule, glasses, and whether the final photo matches the exact passport route rather than a generic EU identity-photo assumption.

 Official Specifications